Qdesai/ASP.NET-Assignment1/MarvelMonitors/README.txt

 0210 finally updated the index model successfully
 0230 updated the view/Monitors/Index.cshtml
 0237 Finally checked the filter and the dropdown field and it works perfectly!!!
+1125 Added the rating property to the Monitor.cs